souljaboy764/skeleton_teleop/README.md

 # Skeleton Teleop for Elenoide
-This node implements a skeleton teleoperation node for operating the left and right arms of Elenoide using the output of the `skeleton_camera_aura` node.
-It is essentially a wrapper to listen to the transforms produced from nuitrack and convert them into `AxleCommand` messages to control Elenoide.
+This node implements a skeleton teleoperation node for operating the left and right arms of Elenoide from TFs.
+It is essentially a wrapper to listen to the transforms produced from nuitrack/kinect and convert them into `AxleCommand` messages to control Elenoide.

 ## Prerequisites
 This codebase was developed and tested with ROS melodic.
-The package `skeleton_camera_aura` needs to be present.
+There needs to be a node running publishing skeleton TFs either in a Nuitrack or a Kinect format.

 ## Running the `skeleton_teleop_node`
-After building this package in your workspace using `catkin_make` and running the camera node in `skeleton_camera_aura`, run the below command
+After building this package in your workspace using `catkin_make` and running a node that's publishing the TFs, run the below command
 ```
-rosrun skeleton_teleop skeleton_teleop_node
+rosrun skeleton_teleop node (kinect|nuitrack)
 ```
+If no extra argument is given, it assumes nuitrack by default.
 It listens to the `/tf` topic and publishes the commands on the topic `/motion/axlecommand`